 29. Curtain Bangs Ponytail

-Style your curtain bangs up or down; the beauty of the look is its versatility.
-For an effortlessly chic option, curtain bangs with a ponytail are great.
+For an effortlessly chic option, curtain bangs with a ponytail are a sassy hairstyle.
 Opt for a light, wispy fringe that frames your face.
 It is also a lovely choice for warmer climates and can keep the hair off your neck; you don’t need to worry about the heat that would come with having a heavy fringe.
 The pairing also makes for an excellent nighttime look.
 For a simple yet feminine updo, add texture to your hair to achieve an undone hairstyle.

 30. Curtain Bangs Square Face

 Wearing curtain bangs with a square face is the perfect match.
-Women with this face shape often have strong jawlines and cheekbones, and you can highlight this best with the face-framing bangs.
+Women with this face shape often have strong jawlines and cheekbones, and you can highlight this best with the face framing layers.
 It is essential to get the right length, though, and you do not want too short bangs.
 The middle part is flattering and will look great, but you can also opt for a side parting to soften your features.
 Or you could choose to complement them with a softer approach by styling your hair with wispy bangs.